2Abendsegler/GClh/docu/faq.md

 	</li>
 	<br>
 	<li>
-		Field activations by moving a mouse over a field usually work by touching.<br>
+		Field activations by moving a mouse over a field usually works by touching.<br>
 		<ul>
 			<li>
 				Icons on map: The icon "Go to Map" can not be selected in the map.
 All other icons in the map work.<br>